What changed on January 1, 2026

 DRA-compliant annuities and life-estate deeds

-Pre-2024, a DRA-compliant single-premium immediate annuity was a common tool to convert a community spouse’s assets into a stream of income, avoiding the transfer penalty.
-Post-2024, the eligibility reason for using this tool has largely evaporated, but the cash-flow planning logic can still apply.
+A DRA-compliant single-premium immediate annuity is a tool to convert a community spouse’s countable assets into a stream of income, avoiding the transfer penalty.
+During the 2024-2025 no-limit window the eligibility reason for using it largely evaporated.
+With the asset limit back in 2026, a couple whose countable resources exceed the $195,000 limit may again have a reason to consider this kind of planning.

 A life-estate deed transfers the remainder interest in the home to the children, while the parent keeps a life estate (the right to live in the home for life).
 At the parent’s death, the home passes to the remaindermen automatically, outside probate, with the children receiving a full stepped-up basis under IRC § 1014 (because the parent retained a life estate).
 This remains a powerful estate-recovery avoidance tool, though a revocable living trust often accomplishes the same goal with more flexibility.

-Before January 1, 2024, qualifying a parent for Medi-Cal long-term care looked like a financial obstacle course.
-A single applicant could keep about $130,000 in non-exempt assets, and before that limit was raised in stages, the historic floor was $2,000.
+For decades, qualifying a parent for Medi-Cal long-term care looked like a financial obstacle course.
+The historic asset floor was $2,000 for a single applicant.
 Families spent months restructuring: opening Medi-Cal-compliant annuities to convert savings into income, signing life-estate deeds, transferring brokerage accounts into the community spouse’s name, sometimes spending real money on dental work or a roof to legitimately reduce countable resources.
-The work was real and the stakes were large.

 - Estate recovery against probate estates (still alive, still aggressive in California)

-- Share of cost based on monthly income (untouched by the 2024 change)
+- Share of cost based on monthly income (untouched by either change)

-- Spousal-impoverishment income allocation when one spouse stays at home
+- Spousal-impoverishment income and resource allocation when one spouse stays at home

 - Eligibility for the Assisted Living Waiver (ALW), which uses long-term care Medi-Cal eligibility rules